inBeat/inbeat-website/content/top-influencers/tiktok/models/united-states/new-york/_index.md

 ---
-title: Top 10 Models TikTok Influencers In New York In 2023
+title: Top 10 Models TikTok Influencers In New York In 2024
 description: >-
-  Find top models TikTok influencers in New York in 2023.
+  Find top models TikTok influencers in New York in 2024.
 Most popular hashtags: #newyork #fyp #model #nyc.
 platform: TikTok
-hits: 88
+hits: 83
-text_top: See the top-rated TikTok profiles on inBeat.
+text_top: Identify the best TikTok profiles on inBeat.
-text_bottom: inBeat aggregates 88 TikTok influencers like this in New York, United States for you to connect with.
+text_bottom: Our database has 83 TikTok influencers like this in New York, United States for you to work with.
 profiles:
-  - username: "byjessicaweiss"
-    fullname: >-
-      Jessica
-    bio: >-
-      Writer She/Her 24 I’m a blogger and I post NYC event coverage
-    location: "United States"
-    followers: 101100
-    engagement: 1005
-    commentsToLikes: 0.041986
-    id: ck8j6d4ub980r0j78wkbrd817
-    verified: false
-    hashtags: "#nyc, #model, #newyork, #fyp"
   - username: "maggieyes"
     fullname: >-
       Maggie Yes